smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 > **jackpot\_current**: `number`

-Current jackpont amount, if jackpot is enabled.
+Current jackpot amount, if jackpot is enabled.

 ***